Liv Garfield

 Olivia Ruth Garfield CBE (born 10 September 1975) is a British businesswoman.
-She is the chief executive of Severn Trent, and formerly the chief executive of Openreach, a BT Group business.
+She has served as chief executive of Severn Trent since April 2014.
+She was former chief executive of Openreach, part of BT Group, from 2011 to 2014.

 Early life

 Olivia was raised in Harrogate.
 Her parents, who were originally from Liverpool, run a project management and engineering business in Harrogate.
 Her grandfather was the groundsman at Goodison Park.
 She was educated at Birklands Belmont School (now Belmont Grosvenor) in Birstwith near Harrogate, followed by the co-educational Bootham School, an independent school in York.
 She had an ambition to be a presenter of Blue Peter.
-She read German and French (Modern and Medieval Languages) at the all-female New Hall, Cambridge, now Murray Edwards.
+She read German and French (Modern and Medieval Languages) at the all-female New Hall, Cambridge, now Murray Edwards College.

 Career

 After graduating, she spent a year working at the British Consulate in Brussels.
 She then worked at Accenture as a consultant in their communications and high-tech market division for six years.